hmcts/sscs-docker/README.md

 you also can issue a 'down' when Idam Stub is enabled without risking of losing Idam data, since it's disabled ./ccd compose down

-enable Idam follwing the steps in 'Revert to Idam'
+enable Idam following the steps in 'Revert to Idam'

 #start with Idam.
 This will now create new CCD containers and reuse the old Idam ones
 ./ccd compose up -d